 Do you see how 1 and 2 Kings is really about the prophetic word of God and how it determines the course of Israel’s history, leading up to exile?
 The prophets continue to tell the kings that if they don’t repent of idolatry and turn back to God, exile is coming.
 When Yahweh can no longer stomach their outright rejection of his covenant, he gives them over to what the prophets said would happen all along.

-But, is that the final word?
+But iis that the final word?
 Is exile THE END for God’s people?

-Until then, it’s sufficient to say that these books cause us to long for a godly king from the line of David who will keep God’s word.
+It’s sufficient to say that these books cause us to long for a godly king from the line of David who will keep God’s word.
 We need a prophet who will speak God’s word and a king who will uphold it.
 If only those two weren’t at odds!